petewachi/drowsy-detector/README.md

 ## Related Skills

-- **Human Factors Engineering:** Applied principles to create a user-centric monitoring and alert system for driver safety.
+- **Human Factors Research:** Applied principles to create a user-centric monitoring and alert system for driver safety.
 - **Machine Learning:** Trained and fine-tuned CNN models using large datasets to classify drowsiness symptoms with python.
 ---